arewecooked.dev

 Here's the interactive version.
 Change the connection type, resolution, and frame rate to see how your setup would perform:

 Every solution so far trades quality and latency for bandwidth.
 HEVC compresses a 60MB frame down to 0.2MB.
-But I have 5 Gbps — that's ~10MB per frame I could be using.
-I'm leaving 98% of my bandwidth on the table.
+But we have 5 Gbps — that's ~10MB per frame we could be using.
+We're leaving 98% of our bandwidth on the table.

-What if I made a different trade-off?
+What if we made a different trade-off?
 Use more bandwidth to buy back quality and speed.
 A codec that's dumber but faster.
 Compress less, transfer more, decode faster.